Curriculum

 At the conclusion of the school year a graduation dinner is held and is organised in collaboration with the year 12s.
 This event highlights the student-teacher relationships, the challenges and highlights.
 Parents, Year 12 students and teachers are invited to attend the evening.

-The last day of Year 12 is acknowledged with a breakfast prepared by the teaching staff for the students and a graduation assembly at the end of the day.
+The last day of Year 12 is acknowledged with a breakfast prepared by the teaching staff for the students and a graduation assembly.

 Year 12 graduation, academic excellence and commitment are formally acknowledged at our Presentation Night where a range of awards are presented.